West Indies players to wear Black Lives Matter logo during England Test series

 West Indies captain Jason Holder: "As a group of young men, we know of the rich and diverse history of West Indies cricket and we know we are guardians of the great game for generations to come"

-West Indies players will wear the Black Lives Matter logo on their playing shirts when they face England throughout the upcoming Test series.
+West Indies players will wear the Black Lives Matter logo on their shirts during the three-Test series against England

 Cricket West Indies received permission to use the logo from Watford captain Troy Deeney, whose partner Alisha Hosannah created the design which includes a clenched fist of solidarity within a circle.